Charles Weldon

-Charles Weldon (June 1, 1940 – December 7, 2018) was an actor, director, educator, singer, and songwriter.
+Charles Weldon (June 1, 1940 – December 7, 2018) was an American actor, director, educator, singer, and songwriter.
 He was the artistic director of the Negro Ensemble Company for thirteen years.
 He was the co-founder of the Alumni of this company, and directed many of their productions.
 During his career he worked with Denzel Washington, James Earl Jones, Cicely Tyson, Alfre Woodard, Muhammad Ali, and Oscar Brown Jr.

 Early years

 Weldon's mother was Beatrice Jennings; his father was Roosevelt Weldon.
 The family moved from Wetumka, Oklahoma, to Bakersfield, California, when he was seven years old.
 As a young boy, he worked in the cotton fields of Bakersfield until the age of seventeen, when he joined a local doo-wop group.
 He graduated from Bakersfield High School in 1959.
 He was the brother of actress Ann Weldon, singer Maxine Weldon, and Mae Frances Weldon.

 As the lead singer of The Paradons, he co-wrote the hit record "Diamonds and Pearls" in 1960.
 The group appeared on the Dick Clark's American Bandstand television show and also toured with James Brown and Fats Domino.
 After the group disbanded, Weldon joined the soul group Blues for Sale.